psarangi550/Azure-CICD-Pipeline/Markdowns/CICD_pipeline_for_Azure_container_Apps/building_service_connection_apps.md

     ```

+- we will have to `crete the service connection` from the `Azure Subscription` to the `Docker HuB registry`  as below

+  - go to the `project settings` &rarr; `service-connection` &rarr; `Docker Registry` &rarr; `Here we can provide the info about the docker Hub Registry by selecting it`

+- here we can `also Build and create the New Container Apps` using the `Azure Container registry` and `pushing to it`

 - we also have to create `Azure resource manager` which will connect the `azure subscription` to the `Azure container apps`